The Police and the Public

-This Lund Critical Debate brings together the United Nations’ police commissioner and a noted expert on political conflict resolution to discuss strategies—both inside and outside the policing framework—for public safety and law enforcement.
-The conversation will address current questions around security and policing, including political violence, racial injustice and Black Lives Matter, and global responses to unlawful use of force.
+This December 2020 Lund Critical Debate brought together the United Nations’ police commissioner and a noted expert on political conflict resolution to discuss strategies—both inside and outside the policing framework—for public safety and law enforcement.
+The conversation addressed current questions around security and policing, including political violence, racial injustice and Black Lives Matter, and global responses to unlawful use of force.

 He has served since November 2017 as police commissioner and director of the UN’s Police Division.
 He previously served as the police commissioner in multidimensional United Nations peacekeeping operations in Timor Leste, Haiti, and the Central African Republic.